Inch of water

-Alternative standard conditions in uncommon usage are 60 °F (15,6 °C), or 68 °F (20 °C), and depends on industry standards rather than on international standards.
+Alternative standard in uncommon usage are 60 °F (15,6 °C), or 68 °F (20 °C), and depends on industry standards rather than on international standards.

-Feet of water is an alternative way to specify pressure as height of a water column in United States customary units.
+Feet of water is an alternative way to specify pressure as height of a water column; it is conventionally equated to 2989.067 Pa.

 In North America, air and other industrial gases are often measured in inches of water when at low pressure.
 This is in contrast to inches of mercury or pounds per square inch (psi, lbf/in^{2}) for larger pressures.
 One usage is in the measurement of air ("wind") that supplies a pipe organ and is referred simply as inches.
-It is also used in natural gas distribution for measuring utilization pressure (U.P., i.e. the residential point of use) which is typically between 6 and 7 inches WC (6~7″ WC) or about 0.25 lbf/in^{2}.
+It is also used in natural gas distribution for measuring utilization pressure (U.P., i.e. the residential point of use) which is typically between 6 and 7 inches WC or about 0.25 lbf/in^{2}.

 1 inAq ≈ 0.036 lbf/in^{2}, or 27.7 inAq ≈ 1 lbf/in^{2}.